abhisekde/git-commands/ADVANCE-GIT.md

 And, for the most part, anything that can be passed into the "diff" command can also be passed into the "difftool" command.

+# More about Head and pointers

+-> In addition to branches, tags, and other labels for commits Git has special markers or pointers.
+One popular marker is
+called HEAD.
+* HEAD is normally the last commit of the current branch.
+That means that, as we switch branches, the location of HEAD moves to match the last commit location of that branch.
+While this is generally true, it is also possible to manually move the head location someplace other than the last commit For now, HEAD points to the last commit of the current branch.